A New Frontier for California SDI/PFL

 • Plans require written approval (a vote) from the majority of employees eligible for coverage.

-• Cannot cost employees more than SDI.
+• It cannot cost employees more than SDI.

 • Provide all the same benefits as SDI plus at least one element that provides a benefit enhancement.
 (It should be noted that the EDD is approving what can only be called “micro-enhancements” to plans as acceptable enhancements.)